genesiscommunitysuccess/docs/docs/server-reference/rest-endpoints/rest-endpoints.md

 sidebar_position: 1

 ---
-The Genesis Platform automatically exposes all configured resources as HTTP Endpoints if the web adapter is enabled.
+The Genesis Platform automatically exposes all configured resources as HTTP endpoints via the GENESIS_ROUTER service.

-All requests and responses which contain a body are represented in JSON format.
+All requests and responses that contain a body are represented in JSON format.

-When Genesis AUTH product is installed and enabled, all requests require a valid `SESSION_AUTH_TOKEN HTTP` header.
+When the Genesis AUTH product is installed and enabled, all requests require a valid `SESSION_AUTH_TOKEN HTTP` header.
 A `SESSION_AUTH_TOKEN` is retrieved after successful user Authentication.

 Here, we provide a list of the endpoints for each resource.